-Stop perceiving disapproving communication-and emotional outbursts-as criticism, even if it was so intended.
-You will feel quite liberated when you can perceive negative behavior or tantrums as a manifestation of honorable unmet needs rather than personal attacks.
+Stop perceiving disapproving communication as criticism, even if it was so intended.
+Instead, try to discover the unmet needs behind the emotional outburst.
+You will feel quite liberated when you can perceive negative behavior as a manifestation of unmet needs rather than personal attacks.

 Gabriela will want to start focusing on Sebastian's needs and fears rather than the perceived abuse to which she has been subjected.
-In order to focus on other people's unsatisfied needs especially when their negativity is directed our way-we must refuse to give in to self-pity, resentment or faultfinding.
+In order to focus on other people's unsatisfied needs especially when their negativity is